 Beautiful, yet cold, March is the start of the sun winter, but that doesn’t mean that the thermometer will show anything resembling spring.
 March is on average the coldest month on Svalbard, but also a fantastic time to visit.
 During the first week of the month the ‘Solfest’ (Sun Party) begins, and we celebrate the return of the sun on March 8.
 This is quite an experience, as the whole town comes together at the old hospital stairs and the school children sing for the sun.
 March generally boasts a lot of good weather, each day is longer than the last, and you can make use of this on some of the longer snowmobile tours.

-If you are planning on visiting Svalbard soley to experience snowmobiling in the Arctic, you shouldn’t plan your visit for later than the beginning of May.
+If you are planning on visiting Svalbard solely to experience snowmobiling in the Arctic, you shouldn’t plan your visit for later than the beginning of May.
 The weather is hard to forecast, but sometimes the winter begins to loosen its grip on Longyearbyen during this month, and that brings with it the end of the snowmobiling season.
 For all other visitors it is a fantastic and light month, and a favourite for those who wish to take part in our longer skiing expeditions.
 On May 17, Longyearbyen comes together for the national day of Norway, with many traditional costumes to be seen.
 This date also marks the official start of our Polar summer.

 Summer is here and our little small town is filled with the bustling crowds from the cruise ships.
 Some will visit the city centre while others goes directly on excursions.
-Still the nature is surrounding you, and if you’re lucky you can spot both the polar fox and the reindeers in town.
+Still the nature is surrounding you, and if you’re lucky you can spot both the polar fox and the reindeer in town.
 In July the most popular excursions is by foot or with our beautiful dogs from Green Dog.
 There’s nothing like some cuddles with the playful puppies in the dog yard.

 In august the soil changes from neon green to warm golden colors.
 Hikes, boat trips or kayaking is perfect excursions in this period of time.
 At the end of August we can enjoy the first sunset since April, so why not take your camera with you and capture the nature and wildlife preparing for the long and cold winter.